 Meet the Team at DSAuk

-DSAuk has a dedicated team of staff, funded by Children in Need and Sport England, who in turn support a larger team of volunteers acting in the roles of trustees, ambassadors, regions co-ordinators and regional members.
+DSAuk has a dedicated team of staff, funded by Sport England, who in turn support a larger team of volunteers acting in the roles of trustees, ambassadors, regions co-ordinators and regional members.
 Everyone at DSAuk works towards the associations aims and mission of “making regular sporting opportunity accessible and enjoyable to anyone and everyone of restricted growth in the United Kingdom, regardless of their race, colour, ethnic origin, gender, location, sporting ability or financial support”.

 Tim Shephard – Association and Events Manager